Wildlife of Antarctica: Mammals

-Seven pinniped species inhabit Antarctica.
+Six pinniped species inhabit Antarctica.
 The largest, the Southern elephant seal (Mirounga leonina), can reach up to 4000 kg and over 6 m long, while females of the smallest, the Antarctic fur seal (Arctophoca gazella), reach only 150 kg.
 These two species live north of the sea ice, and breed in harems on beaches.
 The other four species can live on the sea ice.
 Crabeater seals (Lobodon carcinophagus) and Weddell seals (Leptonychotes weddellii) form breeding colonies, whereas leopard seals (Hydrurga leptonyx) and Ross seals (Ommatophoca rossii) live solitary lives.
 Although these species hunt underwater, they breed on land or ice and spend a great deal of time there, as they have no terrestrial predators.

 The four species that inhabit sea ice are thought to make up 50% of the total biomass of the world's seals.
 Crabeater seals have a population of around 15 million, making them one of the most numerous large animals on the planet.
-The New Zealand sea lion (Phocarctos hookeri), one of the rarest and most localised pinnipeds, breeds almost exclusively on the subantarctic Auckland Islands, although historically it had a wider range.
+The New Zealand sea lion (Phocarctos hookeri), one of the rarest and most localized pinnipeds, breeds almost exclusively on the subantarctic Auckland Islands, although historically it had a wider range.
 Out of all permanent mammalian residents, the Weddell seals live the furthest south.

 There are 10 cetacean species found in the Southern Ocean; six baleen whales, and four toothed whales.
 The largest of these, the blue whale (Balaenoptera musculus), grows to 24 m long weighing 84 tonnes.
 Many of these species are migratory, and travel to tropical waters during the Antarctic winter.
 Orcas, which do not migrate, nonetheless regularly travel to warmer waters, possibly to relieve the stress the temperature has on their skin.